Link switches to other language version

 How much does it cost to study in Germany?

 Most degree programmes in forest and wood management are offered at public higher education institutions, which means that you probably will not have to pay tuition fees.
 Depending on the institution, you can expect to pay between 100 and 400 euros for the semester contribution, which is used to pay the student union, for example.
-Very often, the semester contribution also covers a semester ticket, which allows you to explore your city and sometimes surrounding areas by public transport for free.
+Sometimes your semester contribution covers a ticket for local public transport or you can purchase a discounted ticket.
+Depending on where you study, this may be valid for the city, the region or even for all of Germany.
+Ask your higher education institution whether such an offer is currently available.

 Your highest cost factor will most likely be rent, depending on which city you are in.
 Large cities plus ones with popular higher education institutions are usually much more expensive.
 However, you might be able to save money by staying in a student hall of residence or in a shared apartment.
-Since you don’t always find accommodation quickly or could occasionally end up on a waiting list, you should take care of it on time and allow for enough time to search.
+As soon as you have decided on where you want to study, you should start looking, as halls of residence can fill up quickly.
+Here, you can find information on local halls of residence and the respective application process for most cities.

 The rest of your expenses are of course influenced by where you study and your personal lifestyle.